 Family-run Sussex-based Sofa and Chair manufacturers.
 “We only use 100 per cent natural materials in all we make.
 We will never use plastics, polyurethane foams, velcro or staples.
 Our furniture is more sustainable, lasts longer and is far better for the environment than much of what you can buy on the high street.
 The feathers and down we use in our cushions are sourced ethically and are a by-product of the European meat industry.”

 All wood is FSC certified.
 The company is carbon neutral and works with Forest Carbon to plant new trees in the UK to offset 100 per cent of their carbon dioxide emissions.
 The showroom is powered by wind supplied by Green Energy.
 The branded pool car is electric – if they offer to collect you from the local train station it will be in this car.
+Their velvet is sourced from a factory in Italy that runs on solar power.

 THE HIGH STREET